tomvoros/unity-6-sprite-renderer-batching-issue/README.md

 # Details

 When you have multiple SpriteRenderer objects that share a material AND include Animator components that modify a material property, toggling those objects off and back on will cause the rendered textures to get mixed up.
-One or more of the SpriteRenderers will display the wrong sprite texture (although with the correct UVs).
+One or more of the SpriteRenderers will display the wrong sprite texture (although with the correct vertices/UVs).
 Destroying the Animator components fixes the issue.

 In this test project, I'm using a zero length animation that modifies the "_DummyProperty" material property.
 This property doesn't exist on the shader so it shouldn't have any effect.